elisekain/flashcards/README.md

 - I would like to find a way to sustain user-created flashcard stacks.
 - I would like to implement a "percentage of flashcard stack completed" feature.
 - I would like to add an optional timer feature.
-- The keyboard shortcuts work as expected most of the time, but there are still moments where they do not work as expected.